NASH-nrxt/NASH/README.md

 | Estimated model cost | CNY 5.84 | CNY 8789.8 |

 The evaluation spanned a DeepSeek pricing adjustment.
 For consistency, the reported cost was normalized using the post-increase rate.

----

-NASH (NARI Agentic Security Harness) is an Agent harness from security research team of Nanjing NARI INFORMATION & Communication Technology Co., Ltd. working on AI for security and security for AI.